boytchev/suica/docs/user-guide-events.md

 ## Time event handlers

 The time event `onTime` occurs when the browser is ready for a new frame.
-The browser tries to generate the event at regular time intervals, usually 60 or 30 times per second, but this is not quaranteed.
+The browser tries to generate the event at regular time intervals, usually 60 or 30 times per second, but this is not guaranteed.
 The time event provides two parameters `t` and `dT` &ndash;  elapsed times since the start of Suica and since the previous frame.
 Both are measured in seconds, thus 2.3 means 2.3 seconds (2 seconds and 300 milliseconds).

 ```js